rak3xh/flowers/README.md

 ## Features

 - **Responsive Design:** The website is fully responsive, adapting to different screen sizes, from mobile phones to desktop monitors.
-- **Interactive Elements:** The flowers and other elements on the page may have interactive properties, using JavaScript to enhance user experience.
+- **Interactive Elements:** The flowers and other elements on the page may have interactive properties, using CSS to enhance user experience.
 - **Customizable:** The design and content are easily customizable, allowing you to modify the text, colors, and images as per your needs.

 ## Technologies Used